TalMaIka/Site-Scanner/README.md

 - **CMS Detection:** Automatically identifies the CMS used by a website (WordPress, Joomla, Drupal, etc.).
 - **Vulnerability Report:** According to the indentified CMS will generate vulnerability report.
 - **Login Page Search:** Searches for common login page variations based on the detected CMS.
+- **Directory Scanning:** Searches for valid directories under the specified URL.
 - **SQL Injection Check:** Tests for SQL injection vulnerabilities in query parameters.
 - **XSS Detection:** Tests for SQL injection vulnerabilities in query parameters.
 - **User-Friendly Interface:** Interactive and detailed shell menu.